metio/terraform-provider-k8s/docs/data-sources/policy_networking_k8s_io_baseline_admin_network_policy_v1alpha1_manifest.md

 Required:

-- `action` (String) Action specifies the effect this rule will have on matching traffic.Currently the following actions are supported:Allow: allows the selected trafficDeny: denies the selected trafficSupport: Core
+- `action` (String) Action specifies the effect this rule will have on matching traffic.
+Currently the following actions are supported: Allow: allows the selected traffic Deny: denies the selected traffic Support: Core
-- `to` (Attributes List) To is the list of destinations whose traffic this rule applies to.If any BaselineAdminNetworkPolicyEgressPeer matches the destination of outgoingtraffic then the specified action is applied.This field must be defined and contain at least one item.Support: Core (see [below for nested schema](#nestedatt--spec--egress--to))
+- `to` (Attributes List) To is the list of destinations whose traffic this rule applies to.
+If any BaselineAdminNetworkPolicyEgressPeer matches the destination of outgoing traffic then the specified action is applied.
+This field must be defined and contain at least one item.
+Support: Core (see [below for nested schema](#nestedatt--spec--egress--to))

 Optional:

-- `name` (String) Name is an identifier for this rule, that may be no more than 100 charactersin length.
-This field should be used by the implementation to helpimprove observability, readability and error-reporting for any appliedBaselineAdminNetworkPolicies.Support: Core
+- `name` (String) Name is an identifier for this rule, that may be no more than 100 characters in length.
+This field should be used by the implementation to help improve observability, readability and error-reporting for any applied BaselineAdminNetworkPolicies.
+Support: Core
-- `ports` (Attributes List) Ports allows for matching traffic based on port and protocols.This field is a list of destination ports for the outgoing egress traffic.If Ports is not set then the rule does not filter traffic via port. (see [below for nested schema](#nestedatt--spec--egress--ports))
+- `ports` (Attributes List) Ports allows for matching traffic based on port and protocols.
+This field is a list of destination ports for the outgoing egress traffic.
+If Ports is not set then the rule does not filter traffic via port. (see [below for nested schema](#nestedatt--spec--egress--ports))

 <a id="nestedatt--spec--egress--to"></a>
 ### Nested Schema for `spec.egress.to`

 Optional:

-- `namespaces` (Attributes) Namespaces defines a way to select all pods within a set of Namespaces.Note that host-networked pods are not included in this type of peer.Support: Core (see [below for nested schema](#nestedatt--spec--egress--to--namespaces))
+- `namespaces` (Attributes) Namespaces defines a way to select all pods within a set of Namespaces.
+Note that host-networked pods are not included in this type of peer.
+Support: Core (see [below for nested schema](#nestedatt--spec--egress--to--namespaces))
-- `pods` (Attributes) Pods defines a way to select a set of pods ina set of namespaces.
-Note that host-networked podsare not included in this type of peer.Support: Core (see [below for nested schema](#nestedatt--spec--egress--to--pods))
+- `pods` (Attributes) Pods defines a way to select a set of pods in a set of namespaces.
+Note that host-networked pods are not included in this type of peer.
+Support: Core (see [below for nested schema](#nestedatt--spec--egress--to--pods))

 <a id="nestedatt--spec--egress--to--namespaces"></a>
 ### Nested Schema for `spec.egress.to.namespaces`